CapCut vs Premiere Pro

 Frequently Asked Questions

-CapCut is the clear choice—it's free, mobile-optimized, and built with auto-captions and effects tailored for short-form social content.
-Premiere Pro is overkill and costly for this use case.
+CapCut is the clear winner—it's free, has built-in templates optimized for these platforms, and includes AI auto-captions and trending effects.
+Premiere Pro is overkill and slower for this use case.

 Sources & references